QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ### Credit Level

-Credit contraction usually happens with recessions as lenders become more cautious, and borrowers become more hesitant to take on additional debt.
+Credit contractions often occur during recessions, as lenders become more cautious and borrowers become more hesitant to take on additional debt.

 This can be due to several factors such as a decrease in overall economic activity, rising unemployment, and gloomy expectations for the future.

 One example is domestic credit to the private sector by banks in the UK.